CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Reverse/Gate keeper/gate-keeper.md

 ![](enter_format.png)

-We know from the [eBPF calling convention](https://docs.kernel.org/bpf/instruction-set.html) that r1 ro r5 are used for the arguments when a function is called.
+We know from the [eBPF calling convention](https://docs.kernel.org/bpf/instruction-set.html) that r1 to r5 are used for the arguments when a function is called.
 It means the address of this structure will be stored in r1.
 Let's keep that in mind.

 The code begins by calling the `bpf_get_current_pid_tgid` helper, then it shifts the result to the right by 32 bits, which is the tgid part of the value.